skrodahl/NewTon/Docs/PARKING-LOT.md

 ## Next
 - Add "FINALS" text, along with "FRONTSIDE" and "BACKSIDE"
-- Add directional arrows to FRONTSIDE and BACKSIDE labels
-- Status line, include Lane and Referee information
 - Experimental: Zoom in on specific match when hovering over it

 ## Later